 Thomas and Mary Dana’s son, William Franklin Dana, a lawyer, lived with them.

-The Ropeses appear not to have occupied 311 Commonwealth for several years, and it was not listed in the 1893-1896 Blue Books.
+At the time of the purchase, Joseph and Mary Ropes were residents of Swampscott.
+They appear not to have occupied 311 Commonwealth for several years and probably were traveling abroad.
+The house was not listed in the 1893-1896 Blue Books.

 By the 1896-1897 winter season, however, they had made it their Boston home.
 They also maintained a home in Salem.